Join us for community learning!

 Our Speaker Series consists of informational gatherings designed to spark discussions on topics relevant to our Cape Cod community and PBCB’s mission: boating, marine science, and environmental stewardship.
 The guest speakers and topics are varied and presentations are followed by a Q&A as we encourage guest participation.

-Each year we plan for 8-10 events that are a mix of virtual via zoom, hybrid (both on campus and via zoom), and in-person on our campus.
+We plan quarterly events that are a mix of virtual via zoom, hybrid (both on campus and via zoom), and in-person on our campus.
 All are welcome to attend.
 These events are offered free to the public, but contributions are accepted.
 We thank the Chatham and Orleans local councils, as well as the Mass Cultural Council for their support of this program.

 Click here to access previously recorded talks and past line-ups!